Heaters & open fires

 Carbon monoxide from open fires

-Avoid the use of external heating equipment inside your homes.
-This includes those that use 'heat beads' or LPG as a fuel source.
+Never use BBQs or outdoor heaters inside.
+This includes BBQs that use 'heat beads' or LPG as a fuel source.

 Prevent fires from heaters & open fires